HenryLeon95/HenryLeon95/README.md

 ### Contact 📫
 💬 &nbsp;Lets have a Meet or Zoom call, feel free to choose a place to talk with me.\
-✉️  &nbsp;You can shoot me an email at henriscoh1995@gmail.com!
+✉️  &nbsp;You can shoot me an email at henriscoh1995@gmail.com or a call or message at +50254682407!
 It will be a pleasure to talk with you!.
 <hr>